College Prospect Performance Standards

-- Ability to hit 45+ yard punts from line of scrimmage with 4.4+ second hang times on at least 5 out of 10 punts.
+- Ability to hit 45+ yard punts from the line of scrimmage with 4.4+ second hang times on at least 5 out of 10 punts.

 - Some division 2 punters are able to hit hang times of close to 5.0 seconds.
 Those athletes will receive larger scholarships.
-Sometimes division 2 schools place lower priority on punting, not even giving any scholarship money to a punter.
+Sometimes division 2 schools place a lower priority on punting, not even giving any scholarship money to a punter.
 They find the best punter they have on the team and live with it.
 This is why division 2 punting can resemble NFL-level at one college and high school level at another.

 - Good hands are a must.

-- Ability to hit 40+ yard punts from line of scrimmage with 4.0+ second hang times on at least 5 out of 10 punts.
+- Ability to hit 40+ yard punts from a line of scrimmage with 4.0+ second hang times on at least 5 out of 10 punts.

-- Since snapping and protection at division 3 level is not as good as some of the bigger schools, punters who can punt the ball quickly and/or can roll out punt (rugby style) are more valuable.
+- Since snapping and protection at division 3 level are not as good as some of the bigger schools, punters who can punt the ball quickly and/or can roll out punt (rugby style) are more valuable.